What is a Headless CMS?

 The administrative interface where content teams collaborate to:

-- Create and edit structured content
+- Create and edit structured content using flexible content models

-- Upload and manage digital assets
+- Upload and manage digital assets with automatic optimization

-- Implement workflow and governance processes
+- Implement approval workflows and governance processes

-- Configure content models and relationships
+- Configure content relationships and taxonomies

-- Set publishing schedules and manage versions
+- Set publishing schedules and manage version history

 2. Content Delivery API